montoyamoraga/tiny-trainable-instruments/instrument0/instrument0.md

 k-NN stands for K-nearest neighbors.

-The instrument0 gathers data from its sensors, uses it to train the k-NN algorithm, and then allows you to contorl audiovisuals.
+The instrument0 gathers data from its sensors, uses it to train the k-NN algorithm, and then allows you to control audiovisuals.

+The instrument can run on batteries and only needs the computer to upload the code to it.

+All the training happens on the instrument, and it can be easily retrained by turning on and off the microcontroller.

 ## Bill of materials

 * Necessary:
-  * 1x Arduino Nano 33 BLE Sense
+  * 1x microcontroller, Arduino Nano 33 BLE Sense
   * 1x Micro USB cable
+  * 1x USB power supply or battery
+  * 1x computer for uploading the code to the microcontroller
 * Optional:
   * 1x solderless breadboard
   * 10x breadboard jumper cables
   * 1x piezo buzzer
   * 1x 220 Ohm resistor
-  * 1x MIDI instrument
+  * 1x audiovisual instrument with MIDI input
-  * 1x MIDI cable
+  * 1x MIDI DIN cable
   * 1x MIDI breadboard jack

 ## Software